NelleNel/UHHpMSSM/README.md

 ./myAnalyzer filelist.txt test.root
 ```

-## Prepare to run over all background files
+## Prepare to run your analyzers over all samples

 Check what's inside $MYPROJECTDIR/samples/.txt
 On each line you find a directory on dcache and before that, a nickname for that directory.